Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Systems (Introduction To CyberSecurity CS50).md

 - TLS is a protocol used for HTTPS.
 It basically gives digital certificates to legitimate sites.
 It consists of a public key, name of the website, how long it is valid for
 - TLS certificates are basically of type **X.509**

+- In HTTPS, the browser first downloads the certificate and calculates it's hash value.
+- The browser then takes the signature on the certificate of the CA (Certified authority) as well as it's public key and runs it through an algorithm.
+The output should be the same as the hash value of the certificate if it's legit

+- SSL Stripping